-7.1.7 Common Mistakes
+8.1.8 Common Mistakes and Notes

-- 1. A single element sublattice is different in a phase model ([["A", "B"], ["A"]]) than a sublattice configuration ([["A", "B"], "A"]). - 2.
+- 1. A single element sublattice is different in a phase model ([["A", "B"], ["A"]]]) than a sublattice configuration ([["A", "B"], "A"]). - 2.
 Make sure you use the right units (J/mole-atom, mole fractions, Kelvin, Pascal) - 3.
-Mixing configurations should not have ideal mixing contributions.
+Mixing configurations should not have ideal mixing contributions. - 4.
+All types of data can have a weight key at the top level that will weight the standard deviation parameter in MCMC runs for that dataset.
+If a single dataset should have different weights applied, multiple datasets should be created.